Gorokan High School: Musical achievements

 Gorokan High School has been referred to as a lighthouse school in music.
 It was one of 25 schools referenced in the National Review of Music Education in 2005 where it was noted as having an enduring music programme on account of its notable success over a period of 25 years.
 The classroom programme was developed in partnership with the University of Newcastle music education staff - in particular Dr Carol Richards - in the period 1986 to 2005.

 An instrumental music programme was in place from 1990 until 2006, with roots as far back as 1980.
 The school's wind orchestra was recognised internationally for its performances.

 In 1994 the Gorokan High School musicians were selected to represent Wyong Shire at the World Resort Expo, Wakayama, Japan.

 The 57-member wind orchestra was invited to perform at the 1999 Banff International Festival of School Orchestras and Bands, where the orchestra was chosen to make the final performance, for which they received the festival's only standing ovation.

 The wind orchestra was going to take a 2003 tour of China however the SARS outbreak prevented the trip.

 Online mentoring

 Gorokan has successfully trialled The Smith Family's OnTrack online mentoring programme which has produced a marked increase in engagement by students and school attendance.

 Plan-it Youth mentoring

-Gorokan High School has run a successful Youth Mentoring Programme called "Plan-it Youth", supported by the Department of Education and Training, plus teen Spirit Foundation and community volunteers.
+Gorokan High School has run a successful Youth Mentoring Programme called "Plan-it Youth", supported by the Department of Education, plus Teen Spirit Foundation and community volunteers.